dssg/feedzai-analysis/README.md

 ## Replicating the analyses

-The data used for calculating metrics and analyses can be [downloaded from here](https://bit.ly/3eMcpYZ).
+The data used for calculating metrics and analyses is placed in `data/all_analyst_decisions.csv`.

 1. The code in this repository is written to fetch data from a PostgreSQL database.
 However, we have exported the dataset in to a CSV for improving accessibility, and thus, the code needs to be adapted to match the new format.